Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 However, regardless of the business model, dive instructors and centers earn revenues from scuba diving training beyond the entry level.
 For instance, in recent years, we noticed that the tech diving training market was healthier than the entry-level market.

-Another way of estimating the scuba diving industry market is to survey dive centers to establish an average level of dive training revenues and multiply it by the number of dive centers in the market.
+Another way to estimate the scuba diving industry market is to survey dive centers to determine the average level of dive training revenues and then multiply this by the number of dive centers in the market.
 However, that method misses all revenues generated by independent scuba instructors.
 Furthermore, dive training agencies have now started bypassing their own “members” by selling directly to consumers.
 And dive training agencies are famous for being secretive.

-In the past, some dive training organizations have made efforts to use a third party to review data and eliminate double counting.
+In the past, some dive training organizations have made efforts to use a third-party review to verify data and eliminate double-counting.
 This was done for the Rebreather Forum, for instance.
-However, that process requires training agencies to provide databases with a way to identify individuals.
+However, this process requires training agencies to provide databases with a method for identifying individuals.
 And recent laws on privacy make such endeavors almost impossible to accomplish legally.

 Otherwise, should scuba tryouts like “Discover Scuba Diving” be included in the size of the dive industry?
 We think so.
 It is squarely part of dive business operations, especially in tourist destinations.
 However, in many cases, dive operators perform scuba tryouts and discover scuba diving experiences without reporting them to a dive training agency.
 In fact, the number of unreported scuba tryouts is several times bigger than the official number for reported ones.